marbl/canu/documentation/source/parameter-reference.rst

   Note that the host used to run canu for 'remote' execution must know about the grid, that is, it must be able to submit jobs to the grid.

-useGridBAT <boolean=true>
-  Use grid engine for unitig construction useGridCNS <boolean=true>
-  Use grid engine for unitig consensus computes useGridCOR <boolean=true>
-  Use grid engine for read correction computes useGridMERYL <boolean=true>
-  Use grid engine for read correction computes useGridCORMHAP <boolean=true>
-  Use grid engine for mhap overlaps for correction computes useGridCORMMAP <boolean=true>
-  Use grid engine for minimap overlaps for correction computes useGridCOROVL <boolean=true>
-  Use grid engine for overlaps for correction computes useGridOBTMHAP <boolean=true>
-  Use grid engine for mhap overlaps for trimming computes useGridOBTMMAP <boolean=true>
-  Use grid engine for minimap overlaps for trimming computes useGridOBTOVL <boolean=true>
-  Use grid engine for overlaps for trimming computes useGridOEA <boolean=true>
-  Use grid engine for overlap error adjustment computes useGridOVB <boolean=true>
-  Use grid engine for overlap store bucketizing computes useGridOVS <boolean=true>
-  Use grid engine for overlap store sorting computes useGridRED <boolean=true>
-  Use grid engine for read error detection computes useGridUTGMHAP <boolean=true>
-  Use grid engine for mhap overlaps for unitig construction computes useGridUTGMMAP <boolean=true>
-  Use grid engine for minimap overlaps for unitig construction computes useGridUTGOVL <boolean=true>
-  Use grid engine for overlaps for unitig construction computes

 There are many options for configuring a new grid ('gridEngine*') and for configuring how canu configures its computes to run under grid control ('gridOptions*').
 The grid engine to use is specified with the 'gridEngine' option.